 As a well-known definition from a long-established textbook puts it:

 ‘Public relations is the management function that establishes and maintains mutually beneficial relationships between an organization and the publics on whom its success or failure depends.’

 This definition – from Cutlip, Center and Broom’s Effective Public Relations, first published in 1952 and still in print in its eleventh (international) edition – presents public relations management as relationship management.
-What’s more, the definition explains why this should matter: an organisation’s survival depends on these relationships.
+What’s more, the definition explains why this should matter: an organisation’s survival depends on these PR relationships.